What is Building Better Opportunities?

 - Create new opportunities for work.

-We have three end to end partners delivering the project, and we aim to deliver the project by working in partnership with local community organisations who have specific expertise and together work to offer a tailored and holistic package of support.
+We have a portfolio of specialist partners delivering the project, and we aim to deliver the project by working in partnership with local community organisations who have specific expertise and together work to offer a tailored and holistic package of support.

 How is it funded?